Marcello-Sega/pytim/docs/source/index.rst

-The last two lines are used to calculate the interfacial atoms, and to save the whole configuration (with surface atoms having a beta factor equal to the numer of the layer they belong to)
+The last two lines are used to calculate the interfacial atoms, and to save the whole configuration (with surface atoms having a beta factor equal to the numer of the layer they belong to).

 The result of the calculation can be seen in the following picture, where surface oxygen atoms are highlighted in blue.